mobxjs/mobx-vue/README.md

 </script>
 ```

 All you need is to bind your state to component and observe it.
-No more reactive data definations in component.
+No more reactive data definitions in component.

 ## API

-* connect(viewModel)(VueComponent | options): ExtendedVueComponent
+* observer((VueComponent | options): ExtendedVueComponent